By: Nikki D. Hill, MD, Board-Certified Dermatologist and Hair Loss Specialist

 Please use the comment section below for questions, comments or concerns related to this topic.

-Dr. Hill strives to answer questions as quickly as possible and apologizes for any delays in advance.
+Dr. Hill strives to answer one question per week, assuming the questions are straight forward and does not require extensive research.
 Duplicate and/or similar questions and topics will be consolidated.